INDONESIA | THE EMERGING TIGER

 The world‘s largest archipelagic country

-with approximately 17,000 islands, and occupies a strategic location along major sea-lanes between East- and West-Asia.
+with approximately 17,000 islands, Indonesia occupies a strategic location along major sea-lanes between East and West Asia.

 The world’s 4th most populous country

-with a population just under 250 million which is just below the population of China, India and the US.
+with a population of just under 250 million; slightly less than the population of China, India and the US.
 It is home to a 135 million consumer class, a sign of a growing middle- and upper-class with high purchasing power.

 The largest economy in Southeast Asia